amankapoor/wordpress-css-optimization/README.md

 This plugin is part of a Website Performance Optimization collection that include [Javascript](https://github.com/o10n-x/wordpress-javascript-optimization), [HTML](https://github.com/o10n-x/wordpress-html-optimization), [Web Font](https://github.com/o10n-x/wordpress-font-optimization), [HTTP/2](https://github.com/o10n-x/wordpress-http2-optimization), [Progressive Web App (Service Worker)](https://github.com/o10n-x/wordpress-pwa-optimization) and [Security Header](https://github.com/o10n-x/wordpress-security-header-optimization) optimization.
 The plugins are designed to work together with single plugin performance and are able to provide the absolute best website performance result.
 The plugins provide the latest optimization technologies and contain many unique innovations.

-## JSON shema based configuration
+### JSON shema based configuration

-The optimization plugins are based on a JSON schema based configuration concept that enables full control of the optimization using a simple JSON document.
+The WPO optimization plugins are based on a JSON schema based configuration concept that enables full control of the optimization using a simple JSON document.
 This provides several great advantages for website performance optimization.

 #### Advantage 1: platform independent